plus-mobilitylab/netascore/README.md

 If you want to get more (or less) detailed **log outputs**, set the **`--loglevel`** flag to one of the following levels:
 `1` = MajorInfo, `2` = Info (default), `3` = Detailed, `4` = Debug

+### Further remarks

+If you provide individual GeoPackages for optional data sets such as noise, buildings, etc., these need to be provided in the required format (see documentation).
+Otherwise, processing will fail and give you an error message.

 ## Running NetAScore in Docker or better directly on your machine in Python?

 The great advantage of running NetAScore in Docker is that you do not have to install any software or python dependencies on your machine.
 Only docker is required.
 Also the configuration is very simple, as you get a ready-to-use setup including a PostgreSQL database with PostGIS extension.